-The other the thing is that if you or I were kids in that situation, we probably wouldn’t of known because our parents didn’t have the knowledge.
 But children are smarter than many people give them credit for.
 My kids understand why we don’t eat animals.
 I show them videos that other parents would probably find mortifying.
-Not too much though because they are sensitive but if you show them and tell them the truth, the thought of eating an animal may actually mortify them.
+Not too much though because they are sensitive, but if you show them and tell them the truth, the thought of eating an animal may mortify them.

-Plus it is important for me to install my children with the confidence to be able to stand up for what they believe in—even it isn’t what the crowd is doing.
+Plus it’s important for me to instil confidence in my children to be able to stand up for what they believe in—even if it isn’t what the crowd is doing.

 Reading your website, your mission is to help others live a healthy, cruelty-free lifestyle.
 How did you come to this path?

-I had always struggled to do something personally in relation to raising awareness and starting the conversation about animal welfare.
+I had always struggled to do something personally about raising awareness and starting the conversation about animal welfare.

 My husband and I started supporting Voiceless in their grants program years ago and I volunteered there for 12 months.
 It was great but I wanted to do more to spread the message.
 So I thought to myself, what else could I do?

-I was never going to be a lawyer and I don’t particularly like working in an office.
-I thought maybe I could help by working as an ecologist because I’m also passionate about the protecting the kangaroos ( 3 million a year are killed in the largest wildlife slaughter on earth) but my stint back a uni with a newborn babe only lasted 6 months!
+I was never going to be a lawyer, and I don’t particularly like working in an office.
+I thought maybe I could help by working as an ecologist because I’m also passionate about the protecting the kangaroos ( 3 million a year are killed in the largest wildlife slaughter on earth) but my stint back a uni with a newborn baby only lasted six months!

 That’s when I thought I could create a blog and share my naturopathy and animal liberation knowledge through a creative outlet.
 You know, being able to work on branding, food photography and writing keeps things interesting.
 Plus it fits into my schedule as a mother.
 So that’s where it started.

-On that note, how do you feel before you post articles they may be confronting to others?
+On that note, how do you feel before you post articles they may be confronting others?

 You have quite a bit going on with films, writing, practising yoga and running a household.
 How do you go about saying no to commitments?

-In summertime I feel more social so I would be organising more lunches, brunches and play dates.
+In the summertime, I feel more social, so I would be organising more lunches, brunches and playdates.
 I’m quite seasonal like that, naturally.

 What are your future plans?
 Or do you not have goals?

-No I definitely have goals.
-I do focus on living in the moment and not attaching my happiness to the outcome, but I really do find setting goals a useful tool.
+No, I have goals.
+I do focus on living in the moment and not attaching my happiness to the outcome, but I do find setting goals a useful tool.

 I journal every day.
 I’m constantly coming back to what do I want in my life.
 How’s it looking?
 Is it working?
 How is it all manifesting?
-So I’m pretty aware of where I’m at and where I’m would like to go—which of course changes on the way!
+So I’m pretty aware of where I’m at and where I would like to go—which of course changes on the way!